There are lots websites about the National Film Registry. Why did I do this one?

-I have no idea how I would keep track of that, so I provide links to IMDb and Letterboxd, both of which provide that information.
+I have no idea how I would keep track of that, so I provide links for each title to IMDb and Letterboxd, both of which provide that information.

 Have I seen every National Film Registry title?

 Alas, no. I still haven’t seen any of those listed as “unavailable” on my list.
 Otherwise, yes, I’ve seen all the rest.
 Watching so many Film Registry titles has provided an invaluable film education.